-We hope you will be able to attend this outstanding WVLN meeting/program on Thursday, August 3rd, 8:00 – 11:00 am at SIA Training Center (Lafayette).
-Please feel free to invite others in your organization, or peers who you may know, to attend as our guests.
+We hope you will be able to attend this WVLN meeting/program on Thursday, February 8th, 8:00 AM – 11:00 AM at UAW/R-R Training Center (Indianapolis, IN).

 Non-members of WVLN can attend one or two of our meetings as guests (at no-cost), so feel free to invite a friend/peer who might have interest in attending this special program.

-Note: If you plan to attend, please respond via an email reply to firstname.lastname@example.org or phone Greater Lafayette Commerce at (765) 742-4044.
-Thanks!
+Note: If you plan to attend, but have not indicated so previously, please respond via an email reply to firstname.lastname@example.org.

 2601 West Raymond Street